That-Dev-Girl-Sites/jhalabi.com/_posts/2014-11-07-reverting-remote-git-commits.md

 ## Give credit where credit is due.

-I found the solution on Stack Overflow, because that website is awesome.
-The specific answer is at [http://stackoverflow.com/questions/4114095/revert-to-a-previous-git-commit](http://stackoverflow.com/questions/4114095/revert-to-a-previous-git-commit)
+I found the [solution on Stack Overflow](https://stackoverflow.com/questions/4114095/how-do-i-revert-a-git-repository-to-a-previous-commit), because that website is awesome.

 There are a few other suggestions on how to revert commits in Git in the answers on that page.
 The one I have outlined above was the one that worked best for my situation.
 YMMV.
 Good luck!